Pet Insurance Advice & Products

 The Role of New Lodge

-At New Lodge Veterinary Centre we do not deal with direct claims to insurance providers, our policy is to receive payment at time of treatment and then aim to complete the insurance form within 48hours of receiving the claim form to enable you to reclaim the cost of treatment promptly.
+At New Lodge Veterinary Centre we do not deal with direct claims to insurance providers, our policy is to receive payment at time of treatment and then aim to complete the insurance form within 7 days of receiving the claim form to enable you to reclaim the cost of treatment promptly.

 Broadly there are three main types of pet insurance: